 Optimize Resource Use

 This indicates that the Company is not selecting the correct type of nodes for their workloads; their workloads are very memory intensive, but not CPU intensive.
-They begin work to switch their node type from a compute optimized instance to a memory optimized instance.
+They begin work to switch their node type from a compute-optimized instance to a memory-optimized instance.

-A number of Kubernetes Dashboard setup options are available.
+Two Kubernetes Dashboard setup options are available.

 STEP 1.
 In your Coralogix toolbar, navigate to Dashboard > K8s Dashboard.